How to Select and Purchase a Puppy...

 The Dog Training Secret

 This is a very good, inexpensive training tool and essential for every home dog trainer.
 I have used many Dog Trainer's methods and programs; for the money, this one is the best.
-Some trainers charge up to $1200 for the same (or worse) training.
-For a mere $65 this video series will help you with everything you need to produce a wonderfully trained and obedient dog - even if it is an older dog.
+Some trainers charge up to $1200 for the same (or less optimal) training.
+For a mere $65 this video series will help you with everything you need in order to produce a wonderfully trained and obedient dog - even if it is an older dog.
 Yes, you can teach an old dog new tricks!

 New pictures will be loaded here as we get them.
 Send us your pictures too, we'd love to display them here.